 My second journey (about 5 months before I did Sach Pass) took me across the Himalayan state of Himachal Pradesh.
 I started from Delhi and travelled all the way to Chanshal Pass – the highest motorable pass in Shimla district.

 In just about a month, I visited places and stayed at towns that others around me had no idea existed.
 This includes Cheog village, that has no mentions on Google.

 The Upcoming Trip

-Whilst I have had a pretty decent adventure during the previous rides (and a few more I’ve had in during the previous years) I feel I owe it to myself to do something big, an unrivalled trip that I can look back on and question the sanity of in more mature riding days to come.
+Though I have had a pretty decent adventure during the previous rides I feel I owe it to myself to do something big.
+And this calls for an unrivalled trip that I can look back on when I grow old.

-Moreover, I am planning a 3-4 month ride across Nepal and Northeast India in winter, and what I’ve planned on this upcoming trip will only make my confidence as a motorbiker grow a little more.
-The itinerary I have planned this time will have my creative juices flowing, maybe enough to lead me down a path never before considered.
+Also, because I am planning a 3-4 month ride across Nepal and Northeast India in winter, I wanted to do Sach Pass and Zanskar in one ride to bring more confidence as a motorbiker.
+The itinerary I have planned this time will have my creative juices flowing.

 What’s So Extraordinary About This Ride

 Those from the motorbiking community in India very well know that Killar to Sach Pass offers some of the most challenging motorable road in the Himalayas, something that’s next level to riding in Spiti Valley – forget riding to Ladakh (from Manali) or doing the highest motorable passes like Khardung La.